fschatbot/Advent-Calendar-Python/readme.md

 - If the `config.py` doesn't exist, create it from the template
 - Create a github workflow that generates a site to logs all the progress
 - Complete all the days from all the years
-- Make it so the `split_data` can also be a function
 - Add a stats option so the user can see how many challenges he has completed